 “Where’re ya off to today?”
 Our Airbnb host Alma asked as we headed out the door to do some exploring.

-“Oh, that’s an alright one for sure, but I think you’d enjoy Arnaboll more.”
-She and her husband Chris proceeded to stretch out a map of the area near Ben Hope, and she pointed out the tiny word “Arnaboll” on the shores of Loch Hope.
+“Oh, that’s an alright one for sure, but I think you’d enjoy another more.”
+She and her husband Chris proceeded to stretch out a map of the area and she pointed out a tiny word on the shores of a loch nearby.

 She gave us some homemade cake, landmarks to follow, and off we went on a wonderfully damp spring afternoon.